Screen Chronology: 1950 to 1954

 in this lavish film.

-- Deep in My Heart *** - Jose Ferrer stars in a bio
+- Deep in My Heart *** - Jose Ferrer stars as composer

 all-star musical numbers.

-- French Line, The * - Meager Jane Russell vehicle set on an ocean
+- French Line, The * - Jane Russell vehicle set on an ocean

-liner -- tacky attempt to follow up on Gentlemen Prefer Blondes.
+liner is a tacky attempt to follow up on Gentlemen Prefer Blondes.

 - Glen Miller Story, The **** - Jimmy Stewart stars in this

-affectionate bio of the big band leader -- loaded with vintage swing
+affectionate bio of the big band leader.
+Loaded with vintage swing era hits.

-- Lucky Me ** - Doris Day and Phil Silvers cannot resuscitate this lifeless
+- Lucky Me ** - Doris Day and Phil Silvers stuck in a lifeless backstager.

-- New Faces ** - The hit Broadway revue makes for a weak film, but theatre buffs
+- New Faces ** - The hit Broadway revue is weak on film, but theatre buffs

 will enjoy seeing Eartha Kitt, Paul Lynde and others.

-- Rose Marie ** - Bert Lahr steals this otherwise blah remake of the
+- Rose Marie ** - Bert Lahr steals this otherwise dreary remake of the

 classic Friml operetta about a Canadian Mountie finding love in the